 The Best Campgrounds in Ontario for Families with Kids

-Let’s take a look at the best provincial parks in Ontario that are perfect for families.
-The following are all provincal park campgrounds that I have personally stayed at and enjoyed with my family.
+Let’s take a look at the best Provincial parks in Ontario that are perfect for families.
+The following are all provincial park campgrounds that I have personally stayed at and enjoyed with my family.
 My daughter is three so we have taken a couple trips, and we even collect a patch from each park.

-Pinery: Is a beautiful park with 10km of sandy beach on Lake Huron, and is home to lots of wildlife including over 300 species of birds which you can see while hiking one of their many trails.
-The Pinery Provincal park is located in Grand Bend, Ontario and is ranked by National Geographic as among the “Top 10 Best Sunsets in the World”!
-Pinery offers lots of activities as you can enjoy 10 walking trails, a 14 km bike trail.
+Pinery: Is a beautiful park with 10km of sandy beaches on Lake Huron, and is a great place to view lots of wildlife including over 300 species of birds which you can see while hiking one of their many trails.
+The Pinery Provincial park is located in Grand Bend, Ontario and is ranked by National Geographic as among the “Top 10 Best Sunsets in the World”!
+Pinery offers lots of outdoor activities as you can enjoy 10 nature trails, a 14 km bike trail.

 You can rent a canoe, hydro bike, paddleboat, paddleboard or a single or double kayak to explore the Old Ausable Channel – a provincially significant wetland.
-I really enjoy renting water equipment at Pinery as the Old Aussable Channel is flat and has minimal ripples making it easy to navigate as well as easy for kids to learn things like paddleboarding.
-The Pinery also has one of my favourite dog beaches as its basically a big doggie pool party so if you have a dog this is an excellent choice.
+I really enjoy renting water equipment at Pinery as the Old Aussable Channel is flat and has minimal ripples making it easy to navigate as well as a great spot for kids to learn things like paddle boarding.
+The Pinery also has one of my favorite dog beaches as its basically a big doggie pool party so if you have a dog this is the perfect place.
 There are also excellent beaches that dogs are not allowed.
-My only negative to Pinery is that the beach is quite a drive from the camp sites.
+My only negative to Pinery is that the beach is quite a drive from the camp sites, not within walking distance.

 Now at Balsam Lake we have stayed in both a cabin and have camped in a tent.
 Checkout our full review of the amazing Balsam Lake Cabin.
-We love Balsam Lake as it has a very sandy beach that is easy for kids to enter and to play along the shoreline.
+We love Balsam Lake as it has a great beach that is sandy and easy for kids to enter and to play along the shoreline.
 Balsam lake offers great fishing for Walleye, Muskellunge, Large and Small Mouth Bass, and also has canoe, kayak, and paddleboat rentals.

-My favourite part of Grundy Lake was the countless inland lakes that offer endless canoeing and kayaking adventures, both girls loved canoeing and sitting with grandpa on the shoreline fishing.
-Grundy Lake beach is very shallow and is roped off making it perfect for little kids to enjoy as you can see in the photo above it doesnt get very deep before the buoys.
-There are eight natural sand beaches in the park that you can enjoy but if you are looking for something different there are many rocky shorelines that can be reached by canoe.
+My favorite part of Grundy Lake was the great lakes.
+There are countless inland lakes that offer endless canoeing and kayaking adventures, both girls loved canoeing and sitting with grandpa on the shoreline fishing.
+Grundy Lake beach is very shallow and is roped off making it perfect for little kids to enjoy as you can see in the photo above it doesn’t get very deep before the buoys.
+There are eight natural sand beaches in the park that you can enjoy in the summer months, but if you are looking for something different there are many rocky shorelines that can be reached by canoe.

 Over 1.5 km sandy beach on the warm waters of Lake Erie, there is excellent fishing and boating opportunities in Long Point Bay.
 Long Point has a very wide shoreline which is perfect to allow kids lots of space to play in the sand and build sand castles.
 Make sure you pack a frisbee or ball as there is lots of open area to play sports on the beach.

-The shoreline is kid friendly as there is very little amoutn of rocks or seaweed and the water is shallow so it is perfect for the kids to play in.
+The shoreline is kid friendly as there are very few rocks or seaweed, with shallow waters making it perfect for the kids to play in.
 Beautiful Sunsets can be seen on the beach, and I highly recommend you catch one while you’re there.
-The Beach is located very close to the campsites so you can easily go back and forth with a short walk.
+The Beach is located very close to the campsites so you can easily go back and forth with a short walk. distance.